aloopkin/WinCertes/README.md

-# WinCertes2 - ACME Client for Windows
+# WinCertes - ACME Client for Windows

 WinCertes is a simple ACMEv2 Client for Windows, able to manage the automatic issuance and renewal of SSL Certificates, for IIS or other web servers.
 It is based on [Certes](https://github.com/fszlin/certes) Library and [Certes](https://github.com/aloopkin/WinCertes).
 Pre-compiled binaries are available from GitHub (just look for the standard GitHub menu entry).